Voldarco/working-with-ansible/README.md

 ## NEXT - Installing some dependencies and a simple web application using ansible!

 ### changed main.yml to main-remote.yml.
-Added an inventory. made changes to the main-remote.yml
+Added an inventory file. made changes to the main-remote.yml